dannyh79/dannyh79.github.io/app/posts/(data)/2023-08-18-publish-pnpm-project-to-cloudflare-pages.md

 ## TLDR

 - The deployment steps from Cloudflare Pages look for asdf's .tool-versions to install build time dependencies but it would fail from NOT having pnpm plugin
-- Use `npm i -g pnpm && pnpm i && pnpm build` as Pages project build command
+- Use `npm i -g pnpm && pnpm i && pnpm build{:sh}` as Pages project build command
 - Set up a GitHub workflow, which leverages Cloudflare's Direct Uploads under the hood, to build and publish the project if pnpm is listed in .tool-versions

 ## Context